-- 1. Play the Topic discussion phase of Ana's exam.
-After each question or comment the examiner asks/makes, pause and allow time for the students to note down what he says.
-Tell them they don't need to write exactly what he says, just the main idea. - 2.
-After, get them to compare their notes with their partner and see how many of the ideas written on the board were used by the examiner.
-Elicit their ideas and make sure each bullet point in the answers below is written on the board.
+- 1. Play the topic discussion phase of Saprina's exam.
+After each question or comment the examiner asks/makes, pause and allow time for the students to note down what she says.
+Tell them they don't need to write exactly what she says, just the main idea. - 2.
+After, get them to compare their notes with their partner and see how many of the ideas written of the board were used by the examiner.
+Elicit their ideas and make sure each bullet point in the answers below is written on the board. - 3.
+In feedback, draw their attention to the fact that the examiner sometimes pauses, and even signals with her hand for Saprina to take the lead.
+Remind them how important this is by referring them to the communicative skills requirements for this phase.